I'm a provider

 Please wait while you are redirected.

-Stable or maintenance warfarin dose varies among individuals by more than an order of magnitude.
+Stable or maintenance warfarin dose varies among patients by more than an order of magnitude.
 Factors influencing stable dose include body mass index, age, interacting drugs, and indication for therapy.
 In addition, genetic variants of cytochrome p450 2C9 (CYP2C9) and vitamin K epoxide reductase subunit C1 (VKORC1) genes together account for a substantial proportion of inter-individual variability.
-More recently, a single nucleotide polymorphism (SNP; change in a single base-pair in a DNA sequence) in the CYP4F2 gene has been reported to account for a small proportion of the variability in stable dose.
+More recently, a single nucleotide polymorphism (SNP; change in a single base-pair in a DNA sequence) in the CYP4F2 gene has been reported to account for a small proportion of the variability in stable dose; CYP4F2 encodes a protein involved in vitamin K oxidation.

-Using the results of CYP2C9 and VKORC1 genetic testing to predict a warfarin starting dose that approximates the individual patient’s likely maintenance dose may benefit patients by decreasing the risk of serious bleeding events and the time to stable INR.
-Algorithms have also been developed that incorporate not only genetic variation but also other significant factors to predict the best starting dose.
+Using the results of CYP2C9 and VKORC1 genetic testing to predict a warfarin starting dose that approximates a patient’s likely maintenance dose may benefit patients by decreasing the risk of serious bleeding events and the time to stable INR.
+Algorithms have been developed that incorporate not only genetic variation but also other significant patient characteristics and clinical factors to predict the best starting dose.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these items may be assessed only on the basis of their medical necessity.